Beverly High School: Football

 Beverly High School has played rival Salem High School on Thanksgiving since 1891, making it one of the longest high school football rivalries in the country.
 The 100th game in 1998 attracted over 11,000 fans to Hurd Stadium.
 The overall record has BHS winning 54–51–7.

 In 2010, the team won the Division III State Championship by defeating heavily favored and undefeated Somerset High School by a score of 28–20.
 Beverly overcame a 20–7 halftime deficit, and rallied back to complete one of the biggest upsets in Massachusetts High School Playoff Football history.

 In 2012, the Beverly Panthers varsity football team won the division 2A Super Bowl against Natick at Gillette Stadium, winning 28–21.
 This win gave them a perfect season of 13–0, the first in the high school's history.

 Boys Basketball

 Since the turn of the decade, the Beverly Panthers varsity boys basketball team has enjoyed tremendous success, holding a record of 55–6 over the past three seasons.
 In the 2019–20 season, the team won a program record 21 games and captured the MIAA Division II North Championship over Belmont.
 During the 2021–22 season, the team matched the record with 21 wins of their own while holding a Boston Globe Top 10 ranking throughout the season.

-Clubs

-Beverly High School has various clubs, including: